home-assistant/addons/dnsmasq/README.md

 ## About

-Setup and manage a Dnsmasq DNS server.
-This allows you to manipulate DNS requests.
+Setup and manage a Dnsmasq DNS and DHCP server.
+The DNS service allows for serving or manipulating DNS requests.
+The DHCP service will perform IP address assignment and integrates well with the DNS service.
 For example, you can have your Home Assistant domain resolve with an internal address inside your network.

 ## Installation